-As regards the functioning of the Board of Directors as a whole, the Directors consider that it is well structured, with adequate planning, frequency of meetings and methods of participation.
-Moreover, the completeness and usability of the pre-Board Meeting Information Package was judged by the Directors to be among the "best-in-class" compared to other comparable meeting information packages.
-Despite the considerable improvement in the timeliness of the documentation, the Directors confirmed their desire to better balance the complexity of the meeting information package with its availability (especially in case of key documents, such as the strategic plan or the risk analysis, an early availability is desirable).
+As regards the functioning of the Board of Directors as a whole, the Directors think that it is well structured.
+However, the inevitable limitations of interaction due to the virtual meetings made necessary by the ongoing Covid-19 pandemic were particularly highlighted by the new Board members.
+It was therefore suggested that - whenever possible, subject to safety protocols - at least one face-to-face meeting be organised.
+The completeness and usability of the Pre-Board Meeting Information Package was judged by the Directors to be among the "best-in-class" compared to other comparable meeting information packages.
+In some cases, however, the Directors confirmed their desire to better balance the complexity of the meeting information package with its availability and, as far as possible, the timing of consultation (which was limited during the Year also due to the emergency situation caused by the Covid-19 pandemic).